ryanmonro/ryanmonro.github.io/_posts/2017-11-17-ga-projects.md

 title:  GA Projects
 date:   2017-11-17 10:00:00 +1000
 categories: [projects]
+summary: Projects from my time studying at General Assembly
 ---

 In the second half of 2017 I undertook the Web Development Immersive Course at General Assembly, to learn some web dev skills I had heard about but didn't quite know where to start learning about.
 I worked on four projects during the course: